-Advised on a matter regarding the application of EU directives in relation to a European airport.
+Advised on a matter regarding the application of the Groundhandling Directive in relation to the supply of jet fuel to a European airport.

 Assisted in an insurance dispute relating to the disclosure of criminal convictions.

-Assisted in an insurance dispute relating to sexual harassment, directors’ and officers’ insurance cover.
+Assisted in an insurance dispute relating to sexual harassment and directors’ and officers’ insurance cover.

 Advised on a conflict of laws issue regarding the ability to rely on domestic law to invalidate an arbitration agreement.